 Alleged violations of University policy that require referral to the University include, but are not limited to, discrimination, harassment, illegal activity, sexual assault, and violence or other abuse.
-Student leaders can reach out to Student Rights & Responsibilities, including reaching out anonymously, to discuss such matters.
+Student leaders can reach out to Student Rights & Responsibilities or the Title IX Office, including reaching out anonymously, to discuss such matters.